UCI-GDIM31/class-activities-Nedajist/README.md

 this told me that r+=0.1 was broken due to 0.1 being a double.
 In order to add 0.1 to r, I needed to set 0.1 as a float first.

+### W3
+Table #16

+As this method "doesn't need any output", it will be a void method with no return type.
+The method's input is the player's sanity level, a number between 0 to 100%.
+If this is represented as a whole number from 0-100, then the input type will be an integer.
+If, however, the sanity percentage is represented as a number from 0.00 to 1.00, then the input type will be a float.

 ## Open-Source Assets
 ### W1